 \subsubsection{MBR-$\textsc{F1}$}

-For span-level utility, we examine \textbf{MBR-$\textsc{F1}$}, which employs the standard $\textsc{F1}(\cdot, \cdot)$ metric from the WMT QE Shared Task.
+For span-level utility, we adopt \textbf{MBR-$\textsc{F1}$}, which employs the standard $\textsc{F1}(\cdot, \cdot)$ metric from the WMT QE Shared Task.
 This function calculates the harmonic mean of character-level precision and recall between two annotations (see Appendix A.1 for details).

-While $\textsc{F1}(\cdot, \cdot)$ is widely used, it exhibits a defect when handling empty annotations.
+While $\textsc{F1}(\cdot, \cdot)$ is widely used, we identify a critical defect in its handling of empty annotations.
 Specifically, if the support hypothesis $E_s$ is empty (i.e., contains no errors), $\textsc{F1}(\cdot, E_s)$ assigns the minimum utility ($0$) to any non-empty candidate $E_c$, regardless of how minor the error in $E_c$ might be (see Appendix A.1 for the derivation).
 This ``all-or-nothing'' behavior is problematic for two reasons.
 First, as an evaluation metric, it fails to provide a soft penalty when the human annotation is error-free, ignoring the nuance that a hypothesis with a single minor error is arguably better---and more similar to an error-free translation---than one with multiple major errors.
 Second, as an MBR utility function, it assigns minimum utility to any non-empty candidate whenever the support hypothesis is empty.
 Given the diversity of support hypotheses (\citealp{mbr_properties2}) and the growing prevalence of perfect translations (\citealp{wmtm24}), cases with empty human annotations or empty support hypotheses are likely to be frequent.
 We therefore regard this behavior as a significant limitation, which motivates our soft alternative, $\textsc{SoftF1}(\cdot,\cdot)$, introduced in \S\ref{sec:softf1}.